ABOUT THE SRPD

 In August of 2016 Chief Fiorill retired after a 42 year career in Law Enforcement.
 Cpl.
 John Michener was appointed Acting Chief of Police at that time and in June of 2017 was officially promoted to Chief of Police.

 Chief Michener maintains an open door policy for anyone with concerns or questions concerning the budget or operations of the Department.
-We strongly encourage members of the community to attend local municipal meetings and Police Commission meetings.
+We strongly encourage members of the community to contact the police department with any concerns and to attend local municipal meetings to stay aware of issues in their communities.